-The new TRANServe Card brings a more secure and efficient solution to transit benefit delivery and use.
-The security features of the new TRANServe Card incorporate Pin & Chip technology to protect participant’s transaction activity.
-The 5 year life of the card improves efficiency by reducing card mailings, distributions, and replacements.
-The new TRANServe Card also offers the opportunity for more funding options within a benefit cycle and the ability to temporarily suspend and re-activate cards.
+The new TRANServe Card brings a more secure efficient solution to transit benefit delivery and use.
+New security features incorporate Pin & Chip technology to protect each participant’s transaction activity.
+The 5 year card life improves efficiency by reducing card mailings, distributions, and replacements.
+The new TRANServe Card has also enabled more funding options during the benefit cycle and gives Program Offices the ability to temporarily suspend and quickly re-activate cards.

-The improvements implemented by the new card will help TRANServe enhance our customer service while maintaining some of the same proven processes used today.
-For example, the funding and sweep cycles will remain the 10th of each month, transit providers nationwide will still be able to easily accept and process payments, and the same strong controls will be in place to safeguard the card from misuse ensuring the benefit is used only for home to work commuting purposes.
+Implementing these improvements is helping TRANServe enhance customer service while maintaining proven processes that are important to you.
+For example, the funding and sweep cycles will remain on the 10th of each month, transit providers nationwide are still able to easily accept and process payments, and the same strong controls are in place to safeguard the card from misuse, ensuring the benefit is only used for home to work commuting purposes.

-MetaBank replaces J.P.
-Morgan as Treasury’s financial agent bank to issue all TRANServe Cards.
+MetaBank replaced J.P.
+Morgan as Treasury’s financial agent bank.

 Simplified Activation: Now participants only need their card number and the 3- digit CVV code located on the back of the TRANServe Card to complete activation.

-1. Participants will activate their new TRANServe Card by calling MetaBank/First Data’s Customer Service at 1-800-341-6700 with the following information:
+1. Participants must activate their new TRANServe Card by calling MetaBank/First Data’s Customer Service at 1-800-341-6700 with the following information: